DorreenRostami/SOEN6441/README.md

-This project is a web-based application that integrates with the YouTube Data API to fetch and display video details, channel information, statistics, and more in real-time via WebSocket communication.
+This project is a web-based application that integrates with the YouTube API to fetch and display video details, channel information, word-level statistics, and more in real-time via WebSocket communication.
 It uses Akka actors for managing different parts of the application, including searching for videos, fetching details, and handling multiple requests concurrently.

 The generated HTML Javadoc is located in the `javadoc` folder, and you can directly open the `index.html` file within to view it.